State of Wisconsin

 1. The individual was ineligible for MAPP.

-3. The individual overpaid and the excess cannot be applied to the next month’s premium.
+2. The individual made an excess payment and the excess cannot be applied to the next month’s premium.

-4. The member requested to close MAPP and already paid the premium.
+3. The member requested to close MAPP and already paid the premium for a month in which they will not be open for MAPP.

 The member’s estate can receive a refund if he or she dies between adverse action and the beginning of the benefit month.